ignite/cli/docs/intro/go.md

         export PATH=$PATH:$(go env GOPATH)/bin
         ```

-    3. To make sure these changes are applied, run the following command:
+    3. To make sure these changes are applied to `~/.profile`, run the following command:

         ```sh
         source ~/.profile